calypsonet/keyple-website/content/docs/developer-guide/calypso-application.md

 1. Start playing with **Keyple**.

 ## Concepts

 Here are the main concepts to keep in mind before continuing to read this developer guide :

 ### Calypso PO
-Concentrate all known informations about the Personal Object being processed.
-Accessible informations are
+Concentrates all known information about the Personal Object being processed.
+Accessible information are
 * The application identification fields (revision/version, class, DF name, serial number, ATR, issuer)
 * The indication of the presence of optional features (Stored Value, PIN, Rev3.2 mode, ratification management)
-* The management information of the modification buffer
+* The management information of the session modifications buffer
 * The invalidation status
 * The files, counters, SV data read or modified during the execution of the processes defined  by PoTransaction

-Calypso PO fields are populated from a CardSelectionResponse obtained through the process of a PO selection.
+The Calypso PO fields are first populated from the CardSelectionResponse obtained through the PO selection process then each time a PoTransaction "process" method is invoked.

 ```java
     ...